What to expect from your first IV infusion

 - Your IV infusion will last about 1 hour.
 You may want to bring music, a book, or some games to help you pass the time

-- Write down any questions you have for your rheumatologist or IV infusion specialist.
+- Write down any questions you have for your healthcare provider or IV infusion specialist.
 Since they’ll be around to monitor you, this is a great time to get answers

 Your ACTEMRA IV infusion dose is based on your weight, so before every infusion you’ll be weighed.
-If your weight changes, you and your rheumatologist will decide if a change in dose is necessary.
+If your weight changes, you and your healthcare provider will decide if a change in dose is necessary.

 During your IV infusion

-A doctor or nurse should always be on hand during your ACTEMRA IV infusion to monitor you and to respond to any reactions and answer any questions you may have.
+A healthcare provider or nurse should always be on hand during your ACTEMRA IV infusion to monitor you and to respond to any reactions and answer any questions you may have.
 It’s important to pay close attention to how you’re feeling during and after an IV infusion.
 ACTEMRA may lead to serious allergic reactions, including death, that may happen even if they have not happened before.
-Let your rheumatologist or nurse know if you’re experiencing:
+Let your healthcare provider or nurse know if you’re experiencing: